-Michael Kang is an independent filmmaker currently in recovery from a three-year stint in Los Angeles.
+Michael Kang is an independent filmmaker based in L.A. who enjoys writing about himself in the third person.
 Before becoming a filmmaker, Michael had the highest batting average on his little league team and scored 750 on the math section of the SATs -- two skills which never come into play in his current daily life.

 Michael was a fellow at the Sundance Filmmakers Lab in 2002.
 He also received the 2002 Geri Ashur Award in screenwriting through the New York Foundation for the Arts.
 Michael was also honored with a National Endowment for the Arts Artist’s Residency at the prestigious MacDowell Colony.
 In 2006, Michael received a fellowship with the ABC/DGA New Talent Television Directing Program.
 Michael is also recipient of The Overseas Korea Foundation Filmmaker Award.